-When children find some aspects of school challenging, every effort will be made to make it work before any warning or sanction is issued.
+When children find some aspects of school challenging, every effort will be made to make it work.

 Teachers and Teaching assistants will use a range of strategies to meet the needs of individual learners when they are struggling.

 Where more specific/individualised support is necessary, strategies will include: